 Our experienced psychologist has helped hundreds of people to have a more restful sleep.
 First, our psychologists will listen to assess the type and the cause of sleep disturbance.
 Then a plan of intervention will be proposed which could involve promoting behaviour for better sleep hygiene.
 It could also, involve managing thoughts, feelings and emotions that are getting in the way of a good’s night sleep.
 Our psychologist will also introduce you to some mindfulness practices managing stress during the day if that is an issue for you.
 She will also give you some guided audio relaxation or meditation exercises which you can listen at home to help you to calm your mind to have a more restful sleep.
 Our psychologist may also assess other underlying causes such as depression, anxiety or other mental health issues that may also be affecting your sleep.
 Managing the underlying cause will help you to obtain more restful sleep.

 Our psychologist will ask you about your overall physical and emotional concerns.
 The aim is to help you to identify underlying stressors and behaviours that may be hindering your sleep.

-Our psychologist, over the years, has helped hundreds of clients to have a better night sleep.
-We are offering an evidenced-based Mindfulness, Self-Compassion and Cognitive Behaviour Therapy (CBT) approach tailor-made for your needs to manage your insomnia.
+Our psychologist, over the years, has helped hundreds of clients to have a better night's sleep.
+We are offering an evidence-based Mindfulness, Self-Compassion and Cognitive Behaviour Therapy (CBT), tailor-made for your needs to manage your insomnia.